Nuts are known for their vitamin, mineral, fiber, and healthy fat content. What is often overlooked, however, is how many carbs they add to the diet.

 The Bigger Picture: Nuts, Seeds, and Your Keto Diet

 Even with the lowest carb nuts (i.e., pecans, brazil nuts, and macadamias), you will have to be mindful of your intake because the fat calories from them can add up quickly.
-This can cause you to overeat, which will slow fat loss and may even promote body fat accumulation.
+This can cause you to overeat, which will slow weight loss (and can even promote body fat accumulation).

 One of the critical steps to achieving your goals is knowing how much of each macronutrient (i.e., fat, protein, and carbs) you should aim to eat daily.
 The simplest way to do this is by using our keto calculator.